 3.) the status buffer of the network.
 In general I do like this option.
 Seems like a good place to collect the notices. maybe trigger a highlight?

-#2 Updated by Sputnick almost 14 years ago
+#2 Updated by Sputnick over 14 years ago

 I think notices usually have your own nick as target, and not a buffer.
 At least that's how it is implemented right now; I did not check the raw message...